What is PATS?

 Ground Transport - A maximum of $50 per patient per trip (escorts are not eligible for a ground subsidy) on provision of receipts.

 Fuel Subsidy - 20 cents per kilometre per patient, to a maximum of three patients per vehicle.

 Can I choose where I go and who my specialist is?

 PATS provides assistance to access the nearest available approved specialist service in the Northern Territory.
 If you wish to travel interstate for your treatment or attend a specialist of your own choosing, that is not at the nearest approved service, then you are not eligible for PATS assistance and must fund the travel yourself.

-If, after attending the nearest specialist service in the Northern Territory, your practitioner determines you need to receive treatment interstate when you may be eligible for assistance under PATS.
+If, after attending the nearest approved specialist service in the Northern Territory, it is determined that you need to receive treatment interstate when you may be eligible for assistance under PATS to travel interstate.

 How do I apply?